 Only the Headteacher can authorise absence.
 Absences will not be authorised if, for example:

-- Another member of the family is ill. - The family have overslept or had a late night (it is better they come a little late than not attend at all). - There are problems with uniform/clothing. - You have forgotten school dates. - There is an annual family event such as a birthday. - There is bad weather and the school is still open.
+- o Another member of the family is ill. - The family have overslept or had a late night (it is better they arrive late than not attend at all). - There are problems with uniform/clothing. - You have forgotten school dates. - There is an annual family event such as a birthday. - o There is bad weather but the school is still open.